 The PA Program believes that leadership is an essential component in the educational process.
 This may require that students attend off campus activities during class/rotation time.
 Off campus activities must be in accordance with their professional development.
 It is the responsibility of the student or approved student organization to coordinate the event and receive authority to proceed.
-Students seeking permission to attend an off-campus conference, program or activity must not be on academic probation and must be in "good academic standing" (73% or better) for the courses they will miss.
+Students seeking permission to attend an off-campus conference, program or activity must not be on academic probation, must be in "good academic standing" (73% or better) for the courses they will miss, and good professional standing with no major infractions.